-- Click the Step 1 button on the left-hand side of the main window. - Load the Resource Tree from My Catalog, a specific backup file, or an FTP server.
-See Using My Catalog in this chapter for additional information. - Select the folders or files you wish to restore.
+- Click the Step 1 button on the left-hand side of the main window. - Load the Resource Tree from either My Catalog or a specific backup file.
+(See Using My Catalog in this chapter for additional information.) - Select the folders or files you wish to restore.

-If you are not using the catalog option in Step 2 then you will be asked to select the backup set you wish to use.
+Fig. 15 You are not using the catalog option in Step 2 then you will be asked to select the backup set you wish to use.
 In the case that your backup set is spanned across multiple discs, you must insert the last disc of the backup set before Backup NOW! can load the resource tree.